How to Apply

 - Arrange for official transcripts to be sent to the Rackham Graduate School Admissions Office.
 See Rackham's transcript policy for address and information.

+For additional details, please see Rackham's Checklist for Completing the Application Process.
 Do not send anything to the Department of Statistics.
 Materials sent directly to the Department by regular mail or email will not be reviewed with your application.

 How to Check Your Application Status